The Bell Repair Fund

 The fund is a charitable organisation funded from member's contributions, affiliated towers and specific fund raising events.

 For more information on joining the Affiliation Scheme, please contact Stephen Clarke on 01427 717430 or by email to the .

 Applying for a Grant

 Applications for grants should be submitted in writing by the relevant PCC Secretary using the downloadable application form below.
-The form should be submitted with supporting documentation as necessary, via the appropriate Branch Secretary to the Grants Committee of this Guild, who shall have the power after considering an application to approve a grant from the Fund.
+The form should be submitted with supporting documentation as necessary, via the appropriate Branch Secretary to the Bell Repair Fund Administrator.
+Applications will be presented to the Grants Committee of this Guild, who shall have the power after considering an application to approve a grant from the Fund.

 Rules of the Bell Repair Fund

 The fund shall be known as the Lincoln Diocesan Guild of Church Bell Ringers Bell Repair Fund.
 The object of the